snapdocs/the-acme-lender/README.md

 SNAPDOCS_API_SCOPE=...
 LOG_LEVEL=INFO
 ````
-the client_id and secret must be valid.
+The SNAPDOCS_API_CLIENT_ID and SNAPDOCS_API_CLIENT_SECRET must be valid and match the testing hosts.
 The scope can have multiple scopes separated by space.

+### Secrets

 If you want to test the AWS Lambda and API Gateway for the webhook service, then the oauth client id and secret should be deployed through AWS Secret Manager.
-In that case, your .env file (or .env.dev) remove the client id and secret variables.

-## Secrets
-Only needed when you deploy the Lambda example to AWS
 Go to AWS Console, select the "Secret Manager" service, add a new secret (check the "Other type of secret")
 Add two rows of key-value pairs.
 ````
-key:client_id
+key:SNAPDOCS_API_CLIENT_ID
 value: the oauth client id
 ````
 and
 ````
-key: client_secret
+key: SNAPDOCS_API_CLIENT_SECRET
 value: the oauth client secret
 ````
 Use the "DefaultEncryptionKey"

 On the next screen, enter the secret name "dev/example-snapdocs-event-listener/oauth", accept all the default values and store the secret.

 ## Webhook Service (Listener)

-The webhook (a lambda behind API gateway) has endpoint "dev/example-snapdocs-event-listener/oauth", that we can register at Snapdocs and receive events.
+The webhook (a lambda behind API gateway), that we can register at Snapdocs and receive events.

 ## Deploy the Snapdocs event listener example (webhook service) to AWS